We're really proud of what we achieve, together, as a network.

 As a member-led national network, which receives public funding to cover much of our core costs from the Scottish Government, we think its hugely important that the SMP is transparent and accountable about all aspects of our work, its value and impact:

-Read 479 pieces of positive feedback (‘impact statements’) we have received this year from named individuals – from the President of Malawi and the First Minister of Scotland to individual SMP members.
+Read 479 pieces of positive feedback (‘impact statements’) we have received in 2020-2021 from named individuals – from the President of Malawi and the First Minister of Scotland to individual SMP members.

 Read the expert external review of our work in 2020-21, undertaken by the Corra Foundation.